h-havenga/jekyll/books.md

 ---

 #### Read * :
+We Have No Idea: A Guide to the Unknown Universe, _Daniel Whiteson and Jorge Cham_ |
 Infinite Powers: How Calculus Reveals the Secrets of the Universe, _Steven Strogatz_ |
-Die lang pad van Stoffel Mathysen, _Christiaan Mathys Bakkes_ |
+Die Lang Pad van Stoffel Mathysen, _Christiaan Mathys Bakkes_ |
-Kennis Van Die Aand, _André P. Brink_ | Letters to a Young Scientist, *Edward O. Wilson* |
+Kennis Van Die Aand, _André P. Brink_ | Letters to a Young Scientist, _Edward O. Wilson_ |
-Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream, *Hunter S. Thompson* | The Storytelling Animal: How Stories Make Us Human, _Jonathan Gottschall_ | The Outsider, _Albert Camus_ | Pot-Pourri, _André P. Brink_ | Because We Say So, _Noam Chomsky_ | Waking Up, _Sam Harris_
+Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream, _Hunter S. Thompson_ | The Storytelling Animal: How Stories Make Us Human, _Jonathan Gottschall_ | The Outsider, _Albert Camus_ | Pot-Pourri, _André P. Brink_ | Because We Say So, _Noam Chomsky_ | Waking Up, _Sam Harris_
 | The Subtle Art of Not Giving a Fuck, _Mark Manson_ | Freedom and